Melvin Carlock is the assignment editor for WTVA.

 A multi-time AP award winner, he was named the 2013 Mississippi AP Broadcast Association Newsperson of the Year.

 Melvin's hobbies are cooking, following the NFL, movies and music.

 He is an avid fan of the New Orleans Saints and the USM Golden Eagles.

-He is also a history buff and trivia.
+He is also a history and trivia buff.

-He makes his home in Tupelo with his wife Tracy and his children, Mandy and Cole.
+He makes his home in Tupelo with his wife, Tracym and his children, Mandy and Cole.

 A woman accused of holding a pistol while confronting two people at the campground where she worked has been charged.